Fight Of The Year Nominations:

 Second, there is the significance of the match to consider.
 While Zepeda vs Baranchyk represented a bout between two world-rated super lightweights, Juan Francisco Estrada and Carlos Cuadras are battle-tested, elite-level world champions.
 Further, on the line were not just title belts and Mexican bragging rights, but also a big-money showdown against a fellow rival and latter-day great, Roman “Chocolatito” Gonzalez, not to mention questions of history and legacy.

-Which leads to a third important factor, that being a noble warrior they call “El Gallo,” a fighter who has yet to receive his just due beyond hardcore fight fans.
-If Gonzalez is a true great and the Fighter of the Decade, Estrada is not far behind him and his overcoming Cuadras’ heroic effort this past October is extra evidence to support this fact and his Hall of Fame credentials.
+Which leads to a third important factor, that being a noble warrior they call “El Gallo,” a fighter yet to receive his just due beyond hardcore fight fans.
+If Gonzalez is a true great and the Fighter of the Decade, Estrada is not far behind and his overcoming Cuadras’ heroic effort this past October reinforces this fact and his Hall of Fame credentials.
 Amazingly, Estrada is not unanimously considered one of the very best in the game, pound-for-pound, but let the evidence show, he should be.
 His battle against “Chocolatito” in 2012 was highly competitive and his record boasts wins over Brian Viloria, Hernan Marquez, Cuadras and Srisaket Sor Rungvisai.
 And now his eleventh round TKO of the highly capable Cuadras stands as one of his greatest victories.

 But lastly, and perhaps most crucially, there is the fact that they just don’t make movies like they used to.
 Or, to be more accurate, it’s a small contingent of people now who truly appreciate inspired and uncompromising cinema.
 Or, to be blunt, sometimes we’re boxing snobs.
 Because while Zepeda vs Baranchyk was a thrilling spectacle, there are reasons why there were so many knockdowns, reasons that have to do with skill and technique, muscle-memory and reflexes, mistakes and miscues.
 And think about it: if you take away all the knockdowns, is it still your Fight Of The Year?